Arthrimus/Saturn_Controller_Demux/README.md

 Button mapping and auto fire settings are saved in the EEPROM so they will persist after power cycling the AVR.

-# Retro-Bit Fix (NOW STANDARD)
-I've added a special branch of the firmware implementing a number of timing changes to get Retro-Bit Wireless Saturn controllers working with these adapters.
-These changes have not been committed to the main branch of the firmware because they have also somehow broke Brook Retro Board compatibility.
-Until I figure out the source of that problem this will remain a separate branch of the firmware.

 This branch is dependent on the library "DigitalWriteFast" it can be found here. https://github.com/NicksonYap/digitalWriteFast

 # Custom PCB Info.